 Emergency Home Repair Assistance Program

-SHRA offers assistance for home repair to very low income owner occupants of single family homes or mobile homes within the City of Sacramento and specific areas of the County of Sacramento.
+SHRA offers emergency home repair assistance to very low income owner occupants of single family homes or mobile homes within the City of Sacramento; Cities of Galt, Folsom, and Isleton; and unincorporated areas of the County of Sacramento.
 The program, known as the Emergency Repair Program/Accessibility Modifications (ERP-A), provides assistance to correct health and safety hazards.

-To qualify for the program the unit must be owner occupied and need a repair to resolve an immediate safety or health hazard, dangerous or hazardous condition, fire or health code violation, or to install accessibility measures that will prevent an immediate safety or health hazard.
-A maximum of $5000 is available per household which is paid out as a grant which does not require repayment.
+To qualify for the program the home must be owner-occupied and need a repair to resolve an immediate safety or health hazard, dangerous or hazardous condition, fire or health code violation, or to install accessibility measures that will prevent an immediate safety or health hazard.
+A lifetime maximum of $5000 is available per household which is paid out as a grant which does not require repayment.

 To apply contact SHRA at 916-440-1317.
 Note – due to limited funding the program is only open for applications from June 1st – August 31st, and from December 1st – February 28th.
 Calls will only be returned during the open periods for the program.
 Click the link below for additional details about program eligibility and requirements.
 Home-Repair-Assistance-Eligibility